s0rta/revengate-new/roadmap.md

 - [ ] Strategy.refresh() updates the internal index
 - [ ] phantruch is destroyed if the vital assembly is broken or stolen
 - [ ] startled strategy: flee when first contact is from afar, attack when from nearby
+- [ ] upgrade DialoguePane to the latest Dialogue Manager API